titola/neuropa/README.md

 of a concrete mixer.

 On January 16 2019 at midnight: no explosions but an instantaneous flash has lighted up my room during a forced awakening.
-It is the first time that it occurs, therefore I will add the date of other similar events.
+There are other similar events after that date.
 Then the torture is continued with the body heating for some hours (it is instead a classic) and the customary voices that provoke me nonstop.
 Sometimes the walls creak as every night.
 Generally the forced awakenings are more than three.

 On March 23 2019 night 1:30: another burst near the window of my room (outdoors).
 On 21 March, I have hung a a Venetian curtain in front of the window.
 On 22 March, I have added reflecting materials (DVD and aluminium) between the window and the curtain.

-On September 8 2019 at 4:00 a.m., another instantaneous flash.
+On September 8 2019 at 4:00 a.m., another instantaneous flash (this
+type of event is frequent after that date).

 Three explosions on May 31 2021 at 3:15 a.m.

-I don't take medicines or drugs and fortunately my brain is still efficient.
-I will discover who are these ridiculous militarized stupids and I will humiliate who protect them.

 ### Symmetric wounds near the knees